globant-ui/arialinter/README.md

 AriaLinter goal is twofold:
 * provide a simple accessibility linter for HTML documents
-* provide a Grunt task based on the linter in order to integrate accesibility best practices right into the developer workflow
+* provide a Grunt task based on the linter in order to integrate accesibility best practices right into the build system

-## Demo

-The demo is currently deployed in http://arialinter.aws.af.cm/.

 ## Getting Started